INVI ATLAS #1: Do you have a crazy problem?

 wicked problems with a high degree of uncertainty about causes are characterized by:

-• There are many, scattered causes and the possible causes are inexhaustible.
-For example, there are a myriad of explanations for the increasing unhappiness of children and young people.
+There are many scattered explanations for the causes, and the possible causes are endless.
+For example, there are countless reasons for the increasing unhappiness among children and young people.

-• The reasons can change over time as society, technology or culture evolves.
-For example, in young people's screen usage, where new technologies and algorithms are constantly changing the challenges.
+The reasons change over time as society, technology, or culture evolves.
+For example, in young people's screen consumption, where new technologies and algorithms are constantly changing the challenges.

-Example: Back in the 1990s, politicians debated whether global warming was primarily due to natural variability, volcanic activity, radiation and everything else.
-Different stakeholder groups had different views on what the causes were.
-It wasn't until the Kyoto Protocol in 1997 that a global consensus emerged on the primary cause of global warming: human emissions of greenhouse gases.
-Today, most people agree on that cause and measure progress based on greenhouse gas emissions.
-So global warming has gone from being a problem that is wildly uncertain about causes to being tamer on that parameter.
-Today, it can be argued that it is a problem of scale, and to some extent solutions and conflict.
+Example: Back in the 1990s, politicians debated whether global warming was primarily due to natural variations, volcanic activity, radiation, and all sorts of other factors.
+Different groups of stakeholders had different perceptions of what the causes were.
+It was not until the Kyoto Protocol in 1997 that a global consensus emerged on the primary cause of global warming: human emissions of greenhouse gases.
+Today, the vast majority agree on this cause and measure progress based on greenhouse gas emissions.
+Global warming has thus gone from being a problem shrouded in uncertainty about its causes to being more manageable in that regard.
+Today, it can be argued that it is primarily a problem of scale and conflict.

 ØST: Lack of clarity about solutions